rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 [source]: https://github.com/rust-lang/cargo/issues/11156#issuecomment-1285951209

-### Providing backlinks

-`targo` provides backlink (it links from it's own target directory to `<workspace>/target`) as a way for existing tools to continue working despite there being no `CARGO_TARGET_DIR` set for them to find the real target directory.

-`cargo` does not for `CARGO_TARGET_DIR` and will not do it either for `CARGO_TARGET_BASE_DIR` : it provides `cargo metadata` that is the blessed way to obtain the actual target directory and when `CARGO_TARGET_BASE_DIR` is used, it will set `CARGO_TARGET_DIR` on all invocation within a workspace (if not already set) to make it easy to obtain the target directory for simple task (e.g. a test needing to launch another binary in the repo).

 ## Remapping

 [rust-lang/cargo#11156](https://github.com/rust-lang/cargo/issues/11156) was originally about remapping the target directory, not about having a central one but reading the issue, there seems to be no needs for more than the simple redefinition of the target directory proposed in this document.
 In the future, if `CARGO_TARGET_DIR_REMAP` is introduced, it could be used to be the prefix to the target directory like so: